|

 Plan ahead and stock up.
 Make sure you have lots of legal food to snack on so you don't have to fight temptation while you're hungry or exhausted.

 Don't try to change too much at once.
 Pick one or two favorite gluten-free foods for the first couple weeks and stick with that.
 I love nachos- corn tortilla chips and cheese- that's GF and I ate that for almost every meal just because cooking was so difficult and I didn't have to think about it.
 You can pick anything if it's gluten-free.
 Two weeks of ice cream maybe.
 Yeah, it's not balanced, but you're sick.
 Think of it as an intervention.
 Once you feel better you can do research and get more creative.
+Concentrate on gluten at first.
+Clean out your nerves and intestines.
+After a few weeks you can determine if you also need to cut back on carbs.

 Unfortunately- what I have found happens, is that people feel deprived after restricting gluten, and hungry because their orexin levels increase- so they raise their carb intake or self medicate with chocolate.
 This is counter-productive.
 Gluten-free brownies are not the solution.